 Students receive borrowing privileges during semesters in which they are registered for at least one course.
 Unregistered students meeting certain criteria can reactivate their privileges.
-Students graduating in May retain their privileges until the beginning of the next fall semester (early September); students graduating in December retain their privileges until the beginning of the next spring semester (mid-January).

 Employees receive borrowing privileges while their appointment is active.
 (University employees who retire at full retirement age retain their employee privileges as retirees.)
 Terminated employees lose their privileges whenever their department removes their employee appointment, the timing of which varies.
 Adjunct faculty typically only receive privileges during the semesters that they are teaching.

 Unregistered students occasionally need to retain library privileges to complete coursework, research projects, or thesis/dissertation research.